ASSERT-KTH/spork/README.md

 mvn clean compile package -DskipTests
 ```

-This will produce a jar-file in the `target` directory called something along the lines of
+This will produce a jar-file in the `target` directory called something along
-`spork-x.x.x-SNAPSHOT.jar`.
+the lines of `spork-x.x.x.jar`.
 Run the jar with `java -jar path/to/spork/jar`.

 ## Configure as a Git merge driver
 When Git performs a merge and encounters a file that has been edited in both revisions under merge, it will invoke a